eth-brownie/brownie/docs/tests-pytest-fixtures.rst

 Session Fixtures
 ================

 These fixtures provide quick access to Brownie objects that are frequently used during testing.
-If you are unfamiliar with these objects, you may wish to read the documentation liested under "Core Functionality" in the table of contents.
+If you are unfamiliar with these objects, you may wish to read the documentation listed under "Core Functionality" in the table of contents.

 .. _test-fixtures-accounts: